matomo-org/developer-documentation/docs/media-analytics/setup.md

 * An additional HTTP request is needed to load your website which increases your page load time
 * If your `piwik.js` ever becomes writable, the MediaAnalytics tracker would be loaded twice (in such a case the tracker notices it was already initialized and won't track everything twice)

-If possible, we recommend to make the `piwik.js` file writable.
+If possible, we recommend making the `piwik.js` file writable.

 ## What to read next